refractionPOINT/lce_doc/docs/outputs.md

 ### Sampling

-The `sampling_rate` option enables general sampling across all Outputs.
+The `sample_rate` option enables general sampling across all Outputs.

 LimaCharlie will limit actual data sent to the Output to be 1 over sample_rate.
 So by setting it to a value like `10`, the Output will receive 1/10 (10%) of events.